laurencedawson/embr/README.md

 2. Edit the values in appication/config/blog.php (sign up with [DISQUS](http://disqus.com/admin/register/) if you haven't already registered your site)

-3. Create a new database and import 'tables.sql' (or 'example.sql'); update your database details in application/config/database
+3. Add your database login details to application/config/database

 Around the web
 -------